Living Bird Magazine

 - Cool Facts

-- The Upland Sandpiper begins southward migration unusually early, beginning in mid-July.
-It spends up to eight months of the year in its winter home in South America, during the austral summer.
+- The Upland Sandpiper begins southward migration rather early, in mid-July.
+It spends up to 8 months of the year in its winter home in South America, during the austral summer.

-- In several northeastern states, the majority of nesting Upland Sandpipers live on the grounds of airports.
+- In several Northeastern and Midwestern states, the majority of nesting Upland Sandpipers live on the grounds of airports, where the short grass does a passable imitation of their natural prairie habitat.

 - The oldest recorded Upland Sandpiper was at least 8 years, 11 months old, and lived in New York.